leoschwarz/opensim-protocol/doc/surface_encoding.md

-This is to be integrated into the surface.md file at a later time.

-This file aims to provide an overview over the various kinds of region data available, where they can be retrieved and how they are encoded.

 - There are RegionInfo and RegionHandshake messages which provide various information, see LLViewerRegion::unpackRegionHandshake, however so far to me it's not clear how to get that response from the viewer, does the client have to send the handshake first?